particle-iot/docs/src/content/getting-started/cloud/cloud-api.md

 ## API Users

 An [API User Account](/reference/cloud-apis/api/#api-users) is a specific type of user account in the Particle platform that is designed to replace using 'human' accounts for programmatic tasks.
-The controls in this section will allow you to add API users without having to use the `curl` command.

-{{> sso}}

-### Create API user

-{{> cloud-api-user-create}}

-### List or delete API users

-{{> cloud-api-user-list}}

-To delete an API user, list the users in the product or organization.
-If there are API users defined, a user selector and a **Delete User** button will appear.
+You can configure them in [the console](/getting-started/console/console#api-users).

 ## Customer claiming